 While eczema isn’t a contagious disease, it does tend to run in families.
-You may be especially at risk if a parent or other relative has a history of allergies and related eczema symptoms.
+You may be especially likely to have it if a parent or other relative has a history of allergies, asthma, and related eczema symptoms.

 Digestive issues and food sensitivities can also play a role, although their links to eczema aren’t as well established.

-Eczema is treated based on your underlying triggers.
+Eczema treatment will vary depending on your underlying triggers.
 A doctor may recommend one or a combination of the following:

-Over-the-counter (OTC) antihistamines may help reduce incidence of eczema.
-Additionally, these medications maybe help prevent the urge to scratch rashes, especially in children.
+- Antihistamines: Over-the-counter (OTC) antihistamines may help reduce the incidence of eczema.
+These medications maybe help prevent the urge to scratch rashes, especially in children.

-For severe allergies that don’t respond well to medications, a doctor may recommend allergen immunotherapy, or “allergy shots.”
+- Allergy shots: For severe allergies that don’t respond well to medications, a doctor may recommend allergen immunotherapy or “allergy shots.”
 These shots are composed of small amounts of the substances to which you’re allergic.